ucc23/updt_UCC/README.md

   stored in the Zenodo repository

 - For each entry in the database there is a corresponding entry in the [ucc](https://github.com/ucc23/ucc) repository in the form of an `.md` file.
-This repository also contains most of the files required to build the [public site](https://ucc.ar)
+This repository also contains the files required to build the [public site](https://ucc.ar)

 - The eight `QXX` repositories ([Q1P](https://github.com/ucc23/Q1P), etc.) contain the `.parquet` files with the